OndrejNevole/ActisProject1/README.md

  	mvn package

-  This should create a .jar file ("ActisProject1/target/main-....jar) \
+  This should create a .jar file ("ActisProject1/target/main-0.0.1-SNAPSHOT.jar) \
   To run it use this command:

-  	java -jar main-....jar
+  	java -jar main-0.0.1-SNAPSHOT.jar

 Now the application should run on: "http://localhost:8080/Prisoners"